cnphil/dotfiles/README.md

 dotfiles
 ===

 Backup of my dotfiles.
-Uses `ln -s` to put them in place.
+Use `ln -s` to put them in place, some workflows can be automatically installed via `make`.

 ### Usage:
 * Backup your previous dotfiles.